lucasRemedios/Supervised_Ntask_Learning/README.md

 # Motivation:
 #### Humans can perform multiple tasks on the fly.
 When an approach doesn't succeed, the human can switch its approach, or context that it is looking at the task with, on the fly, to attempt to successfully complete the task.
 We want to match this type of behavior with a neural network.
 A model should be able to switch its context on the fly (dynamically) while training and testing, where tasks are randomly cycled through and given to the model.

+#
+#### Ntask learning was previously acomplished with reinforcement learning.
+Here we are performing Ntask learning with supervised learning which requires new approaches for dynamic training and dynamic testing

 # There are 2 significant files:
 # 1. Context_Layer.py :